phowell/cv/docs/index.md

 ### Training and Education
 `April 22 - 26, 2019`
 __LEVA Level 2: Digital Multimedia Evidence Processing__
-A 5-day course.
+- A 5-day course.
 Presented by the Law Enforcement & Emergency Services Video Association, hosted by Calgary Police Services.
 Building on the concepts of the level 1 course, topics covered include: Audio theory, non-linear editing, the scientific method as it applies to video forensics, expert report writing, and introductions to a number of tools used in the field (eg. Input-ace, Amped 5, clearID)

 `April 30 - May 4, 2018`
 __LEVA Level 1: Forensic Video Analysis & the Law__
-A 5-day course.
+- A 5-day course.
 Presented by the Law Enforcement & Emergency Services Video Association, hosted by Calgary Police Services, April 30 – May 4, 2018.
 Topics covered include: Best practices for extraction of DME, usage of write blockers, compression theory, Photoshop, authentication/integrity verification, and workflow.

 `April 2018`
 __CPKN: Digital Evidence Front Line Investigation__
-TODO: There should be text here
+- An introductory level overview, aiding a first responder at a technological and/or electronic crime scene to properly recognize, collect, preserve, transport, and store electronic and technological evidence.

 `April 2018`
 __CPKN: Courtroom Testimony Skills__
-TODO: There should be text here
+- A primer on providing testimony in court.
+In addition to reviewing the major roles within the court system and the basics of court proceedings, this course provides best practices for preparing and giving evidence.

 `March 2018`
 __CPKN: Basic Investigation Skills__
-TODO: There should be text here
+- An introductory course that focuses on key areas of crime investigation including case management, responding to a crime scene, interviewing, statement taking, gathering evidence, search warrants, and file presentation.

 `May 2010`
 __Bachelor of Science in Computer Science__